mikegrb/beddit-api/3_2-SleepResources.md

 2 | User dismissed alarm
 3 | Alarm was ignored (stopped automatically after x minutes) 4 | Alarm was automatically dismissed after user had ignored it several times

+#### Actigram

+The timestamp represents the start time of an epoch and the value is the number of detected movements during the epoch.
+The movements are reported only for epochs during which the user is present on the bed.
+The epoch is 60 s long.

 #### Sleep stages